 Log in to EconStor.
 In your personal area (“My EconStor”) you will find an online form for submitting your own publications in five steps:

 - Select a collection that corresponds to your publication type.

 - Enter descriptive information about your publication.

 - Upload the electronic full text (PDFs only) to EconStor.

 - Review the entered information and the uploaded document.

-- Agree to a license agreement.
+- Agree to a licence agreement.

 After an editorial review, the EconStor team usually releases your document on the following working day at the latest and you can benefit from the Open Access advantages.
 Your publication in EconStor is now citable.
 To do so, use EconStor’s citation proposal and stable link (handle), which you will find on the cover page, or share your publication on social networks using the share buttons.